Location of an Aircraft in Distress Repository (LADR)

 • LADR administrator;

-• LADR contributors (data providers to LADR) inclusive of developmental submitter, (4.1.2 refers);
+• LADR contributors (data providers to LADR) inclusive of the developmental submitter, (4.1.2 refers);

 • LADR data users (data consumers to LADR).